klaasnotfound/LocationAssistant/README.md

 ![](doc/screens.png)

 When the demo app detects mock locations it will simply say 'Stop mocking me'.
-You can tap on the message to jump to the developer settings an disable mock locations.
+You can tap on the message to jump to the developer settings and disable mock locations.
 In a real app, you should obviously provide better instructions.

 ## Documentation